 Antigua and Barbuda citizenship processing time

-Who can submit the application for the St. Kitts & Nevis citizenship by investment program?
+Who can submit the application for the Antigua and Barbuda citizenship by investment program?

-The application process is fairly straightforward and application forms can be obtained from a local authorized agent, who has been licensed by the Citizenship by Investment Unit (CIU), or an authorised representative.
+The application process is fairly straightforward and application forms can be obtained from a local authorized agent, who has been licensed by the Citizenship by Investment Unit (CIU), or an authorized representative.

 Get in touch with our specialists at Global Citizen Solutions for more information on how we can support you throughout your application.